philipmatusiak/CopilotClass1/README.md

 # CopilotClass1

-#Demo 2 hour
+#Concepts 2 hour

-#Concepts class 2 day
+#Discussion and Lab class 2 day
 Concepts for a basic demo class on using Github CoPilot with VS Code And Python

 Each of these steps for video learning, individual modules.